openstack/kolla/README.rst

 -  ansible - Contains Anible playbooks to deploy Kolla in Docker containers.
--  compose - Contains the docker-compose files serving as a compose reference.
-Note compose support is removed from Kolla.
-These are for community members which want to use Kolla container content without Ansible.
 -  demos - Contains a few demos to use with Kolla.
 -  devenv - Contains an OpenStack-Heat based development environment.
 -  doc - Contains documentation.